 Home Energy Rating System – HERS Index

 An additional method of confirming that a home will operate efficiently is with the Home Energy Rating System.
-Through this system, you can determine how efficiently it is operating through the course of a thorough inspection.
+Through this system, you can determine how efficiently your home is operating through the course of a thorough inspection.

-Once you calculate the home’s energy performance, you can determine if it is possible for it to be a net zero energy home based on the energy production options available.
+Once you calculate the home’s energy performance, you can determine if it’s possible for it to be a net-zero energy home based on the energy production options available.

 Where Can I Build My Net Zero Home?

-A net zero home won’t function well in all climates.
-Although you can make adaptations based on your surroundings, you may not achieve your goal of net zero energy in extremely cold or extremely hot climates.
+A net-zero home won’t function well in all climates.
+Although you can make adaptations based on your surroundings, you may not achieve your net-zero energy goal in extremely cold or hot climates.

-However, you should explore the options in your area to determine if it is a possibility.
+However, you should explore the options in your area to determine if it’s a possibility.
 You may be able to alleviate some of the problems that come with certain climates through the appropriate placement of the building.